Dichromorpha viridis

 Dichromorpha viridis, the short-winged green grasshopper, is a common species of slant-faced grasshoppers found in North America.

-This grasshopper, as the common name suggests, is mostly green coloured with a face that slants dorsally.
-The female of the species, however, is typically brown, and usually much larger than the male.
+Males of this grasshopper, as the common name suggests, are mostly green in color with a face that slants dorsally.
+They are about 14-22 mm in length.
+The females, however, are typically brown, and usually much larger than the male at around 23-30 mm.